sheyinn/Windows-Server-Contabo-VPS/README.md

-# Windows 10 on a Contabo VPS - Installation Guide
+# Windows Server on a Contabo VPS - Installation Guide

 ## Introduction

-This guide provides step-by-step instructions for installing Windows 10 on a Contabo VPS.
+This guide provides step-by-step instructions for installing Windows Server on a Contabo VPS.
 Please be aware that you assume full responsibility for all risks associated with this installation.

 ## Prerequisites